strohzwei/oculus_rviz_plugins/README.md

 oculus_rviz_plugins
 ===========

-Contains the Oculus Display for RViz.
-To build it, you will need the [Oculus SDK for Linux 0.2.3](http://developer.oculusvr.com).

 This plugin is based on [OgreOculus](https://bitbucket.org/rajetic/ogreoculus) (C++) and [OsgOculusViewer](https://github.com/bjornblissing/osgoculusviewer) (GLSL shaders).

 Usage Instructions
 ==================

-New Instructions:

 Download the catkin_package [https://github.com/rebhuhnd/ros_ovr_sdk](ros_ovr_sdk) into your workspace and run catkin_make.